 PFRS 17 is a comprehensive new accounting standard for insurance contracts covering recognition and measurement, presentation and disclosure.
 Once effective, PFRS 17 will replace PFRS 4, Insurance Contracts.
-This new standard on insurance contracts applies to all types of insurance contracts (i.e., life, non-life, direct insurance and re-insurance), regardless of the type of entities that issue them, as well as to certain guarantees and financial instruments with discretionary participation features.
+This new standard on insurance contracts applies to all types of insurance contracts (i.e., life, non-life, direct insurance and re-insurance), regardless of the type of profit or loss, other comprehensive income or equity according to where the entity originally entities that issue them, as well as to certain guarantees and financial instruments with discretionary participation features.
 A few scope exceptions will apply.